Ayub-Begimkulov/retransition/README.md

 Let's dive deeper into this example and understand what happens under the hood.

-When you change the `visible` prop of the `<Transition>` component, it will show or hide the children element according to it.
+When you change the `visible` prop of the `<Transition>` component, it will show or hide the child element according to it.
 But it won't do it immediately.
 Entering and Leaving will be done in 3 steps:

-1. At the step first element would be inserted into the DOM if it's enter transition. `from` and `active` classes would be added.
+1. At the step first element would be inserted into the DOM if it's enter transition. `fade-(enter|leave)-from` and `fade-(enter|leave)-active` classes would be added.
-2. On the next frame (once the browser was able to rerender the screen and apply new styles) we remove `from` class and add `to` class.
-If the classes are written correctly, this should trigger a transition.
+2. On the next frame (once the browser was able to rerender the screen and apply new styles) we remove `fade-(enter|leave)-from` class and add `fade-(enter|leave)-to` class.
+If classes are written correctly, this should trigger a transition.
-3. Once the transition is finished, we remove `active` and `to` classes.
+3. Once the transition is finished, we remove `fade-(enter|leave)-active` and `fade-(enter|leave)-to` classes.
 The element would be removed from the DOM if it's a `leave` transition.

 ### CSS Animation

 Although CSS transitions are more common and simpler, there are some situations where they don't give you enough control.
+That's why this library also supports CSS animations.

 [Try in codesandbox](https://codesandbox.io/s/css-animation-example-nroet?file=/src/App.js)